ethai16/FullStackProject/README.md

 <h2>Account Types and Their Limitations</h2>

-There are three types of accounts that could be made: teacher, mentor and student. </br>
+There are three types of accounts that could be made: teacher, mentor, and student. </br>

 Both teacher and mentor accounts will be provided a code to be given to their students.
 This code is what connects each user together.